Pandava Quintet: Development

 The series is told through the third-person omniscient past tense.
 Film rights to the first novel were sold to Paramount Pictures in 2018 after the book was published, with Karen Rosenfelt set to produce.
 The series focuses mostly on Hindu mythology in India.
 In June 2020 the cover to the fourth installment in the series, Aru Shah and the City of Gold, was revealed.
-A short story by Chokshi about the Pandava characters will be featured in the anthology book, The Cursed Carnival and Other Calamities.
+A short story by Chokshi about the Pandava characters was featured in the anthology book, The Cursed Carnival and Other Calamities.
 In September 2017, Lurie and Riordan announced that the first novel in the imprint would be Aru Shah and the End of Time by Roshani Chokshi and that it would release in March 2018.
 Entertainment Weekly likened the series to Riordan's Percy Jackson series and the Sailor Moon franchise.

 Reception

 Kirkus Reviews stated that "Chokshi spins a fantastical narrative that seamlessly intertwines Hindu cosmology and folklore [...] for an uproarious novel for young readers" and presented an interesting and unique type of culture that often is inaccurately represented.
 Goodreads accepted the series to rave reviews; most of the reviewers said that they were excited for the series.
 Aru Shah and the End of Time was reviewed also by Publishers Weekly, who compared it to Riordan's own writing, saying that the novel "expertly channels the humor and action that have made Riordan’s own work so successful".
 The character development and worldbuilding in the series has also been well received.

 While writing about the second book, Aru Shah and the Song of Death, Kirkus Reviews complemented the complexity and morality of the characters.
 The book was widely well received and was released to rave reviews.
 About the book, Kirkus Reviews further said, "Chokshi seamlessly weaves Indian cosmology and pop culture into a refreshingly feminist plot laced with witty dialogue.
 The most compelling feature of the novel, however, is the complexity of its characters, who, despite their divinity or semidivinity, are at their core very human."
 Laughing Place praised the specific character of Aru Shah, saying "Part of what makes [the Pandava Quintet] so enjoyable is Aru Shah.
 She has that sarcastic wit and the silly antics that make any reader laugh and smile" and "Chokshi seamlessly blends Hindu mythology into a modern world.
 By putting a human face on the legends and myths that have been around for thousands of years, she provides us with a modern-day story that shows kids struggling with the world they live in.
 Readers get to understand and deepen their connection with Aru and Mini, are introduced to Aiden and Brynne, and learn to empathize with the villains like Lady M."